Changing routine tests assumptions, and undergoing quarantine has forced a reconsideration of how our lives were ordered against our interests.

 All of this was in reach before, but we bought in to the premise that we were to sacrifice our health and sanity for the ridiculous conditions entangled in the office lifestyle.
 Now divorced from the office, work gets done just fine and several hours of our day are returned to us as a freedom dividend.

-Having seen an alternative, how many will be able to ever again consider its premise as anything other than a complete thoughtless and dangerous imposition?
-If widely adopted, we could take the next step to cutting the workday in half, mandating that useful tasks be completed and no one forced to occupy their desk position imitating work just so that mandated hours are filled in accordance with rules carried over from factory labor.
+Having seen an alternative to the office, how many will be able to ever again consider its premise as anything other than a complete thoughtless and dangerous imposition?
+If widely adopted, we could take the next step to cutting the workday in half, mandating that useful tasks be completed and no one forced to occupy their desk position imitating work just so that mandated hours are filled in accordance with rules carried over from factory labor norms.

 Coronavirus COVID-19 is considered an illness dangerous enough that we need to change how we have been living to avoid its impact, but that also afforded a fresh look at the consequences of job structures that have been unnecessarily making us sick for decades.